About Community Councils

 How do we work

 The Community Councils also manage funds and allocate money for local projects and activities.
-These funds are publicised through the community council meeting and are usually applied for in the Autumn each year.
-Decisions are taken in the first part of the January/February meeting, where official minutes will be taken.
-Decisions can also be made at the March/April meeting.
-All the other meetings will be less formal and allow more time for discussion.
+These funds are publicised through the community council meeting, the cc newsletter, and Facebook pages, and are usually applied for in the Autumn each year.
+Funding decisions are taken in the first part of the January to February meeting (and occasionally in the March meeting) where official minutes will be taken.

 Attending the meetings also allows local people and councillors a time to get to know groups and organisations that work in the area, including Wardens and the police, as well as meeting new neighbours and getting involved.

 The meetings are held at different venues across the community council area, generally starting at 7pm on a weekday, or 1pm on a Saturday and last about three hours.
 All meetings are open to the public except when confidential or exempt information is being discussed.

 The meetings are usually themed around a particular topic, such as transport, health, development, environment, employment etc with workshops for more specific discussion and presentations from council officers, special interest groups and local initiatives with some relevance to the theme.

 If you’d like to participate in your community council, you can: